reHackable/awesome-reMarkable/README.md

 - [reMarkable-fs](https://github.com/nick8325/remarkable-fs) - A FUSE filesystem wrapper for the reMarkable tablet.
 - [reMarkable-random-screens](https://github.com/Neurone/reMarkable) - Change your poweroff and suspend screens every 5 minutes with random images of your choice
 - [reMarkable-touchgestures](https://github.com/ddvk/remarkable-touchgestures) - Touch gestures (swipe/touch) for easy page navigation.
-- [reMarkable-tweak](https://github.com/morngrar/remarkable-tweak) - Repo Archived => Tweak tool for the reMarkable paper tablet.
+- (Unmaintained) [reMarkable-tweak](https://github.com/morngrar/remarkable-tweak) - Tweak tool for the reMarkable paper tablet.
 Lets you organize your templates with no fuss.
 - [reMarkablePocket](https://github.com/nov1n/RemarkablePocket) - Synchronize articles from read-later platform Pocket in epub format.
 - [reMarkableSync](https://github.com/jamesf91/reMarkableSync) - A Microsoft OneNote addin for importing notebooks from reMarkable as text or images.
 - [remarks](https://github.com/lucasrla/remarks) - Extract highlights, scribbles, and annotations from PDFs.
 Export to Markdown, PNG, and SVG.